yeesian/ArchGDAL.jl/docs/src/spatialite.md

 end
 ```

-We begin by defining the following boilerplate:
+We will display the results of running `query` on the dataset using the following function:

 ```@example spatialite
 function inspect(query, filename=filepath)